INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Clinical presentation

-Clinical presentation is variable and depends on the fistula location and venous drainage
+Clinical presentation is variable and depends on the location of the fistula and the pattern of venous drainage

 - pulsatile tinnitus (typically with sigmoid and transverse sinus drainage)